julesjacobs/ser/README.md

 - fred_arith simplified until 1 (always serializable, terminates + FALSE)
 - fred_arith simplified until 2 (always serializable, terminates + FALSE)
 - fred2 (NOT always serializable, terminates + TRUE + counterexample)
+- bank account + yields (NOT always serializable, terminates + TRUE)
+- bank account + without yields (always serializable, terminates + FALSE)
+- TODO FIX: stateful firewall + yields (NOT always serializable, terminates + TRUE)
+- stateful firewall + without yields (always serializable, terminates + FALSE)

-Note: when TRUE, the answer is typically returned via BMC
+Note: when TRUE, the answer is typically returned via BMC or K-INDUCTION
 Note: when FALSE, the answer (when returned) is typically via --method --STATE-EQUATION
+Note: the flag --auto-reduce speeds the SMT solver
+Note: the flag --show-model returns the actual reachable marking (note that it's better not to use also with --auto-reduce in parallel)

 Depends on SMPT.
 [Add description of how to install SMPT here.]